 3. Pumpkins R Us

-Pumpkins R Us in Stoneleigh Park is offering Pick Your Own where you can walk round and choose your own pumpkin from 25 different varieties.
-Choose from a range of pumpkins in their pumpkin patches ranging in every size, colour, pattern and shape you can imagine.
-Once you’ve picked you pumpkin, you can enter their spooky shop which includes Halloween gifts, hats, jewellery, make-up kits, costumes, decorations and lights.
+Pumpkins R Us is offering Pick Your Own, where you can walk around and choose your own pumpkin from 25 different varieties from October 4 to 31.
+Choose from a range of pumpkins in their pumpkin patches, ranging in every size, colour, pattern and shape you can imagine.
+Once you’ve picked your pumpkin, you can enter their spooky shop or have some fun on the fairground.

 Lower Drayton Lane, Penkridge, Stafford, ST19 5RE